 Health & safety assessments

-A Homeworking Risk Assessment and Display Screen Equipment (DSE) risk assessment should be undertaken for each home workspace at the beginning of the home working arrangement and reviewed periodically thereafter.
-The outcomes of these are fed into your line manager for appropriate action.
+A Homeworking Self Assessment should be undertaken for each home workspace at the beginning of the home working arrangement and reviewed periodically thereafter.
+The self assessment form can be found here and should be completed by the employee and returned to your line manager.

 You should also undertake the relevant online learning to ensure you are clear on the need for good DSE and workstation layout and posture.
 Please see e-learning available on Learn NL.